Management and Oversight

 |

-Workforce safety | The Company does not establish and/or provide an environment where the safety of its employees is the top priority, resulting in accidents, fatalities, and critical risks to its reputation. | JBS has a Corporate Health and Safety practice dedicated to health and safety standards and processes.
+Workforce Safety | Potential for occupational accidents or fatalities to occur if the company does not establish and/or provide a working environment where the safety of its employees is the top priority. | JBS has a Corporate Health and Safety practice dedicated to health and safety standards and processes.
 Each unit has a matrix organizational structure and OHS teams in each Operating Unit.
 In Brazil, risk management is carried out through the Self-management Health and Safety Program - PSSAG, which is integrated with legal requisites to contribute to the management of risksand hazards, where all tools have periodical updating and monitoring routines.
-There are Safety Committees operating from senior management down to the structure of each Operating Unit, which address speAcific topics and monitor the implementation of health and safety routines and processes, as well as departmental key performance indicators. | |
+There are Safety Committees operating from senior management down to the structure of each Operating Unit, which address specific topics and monitor the implementation of health and safety routines and processes, as well as departmental key performance indicators. | |

 Financial | Market | Exchange, interest and commodities risks, where fluctuations could potentially affect JBS’ operations |